-The carrying amount of the Group's interest in associates and joint ventures as of 31 March 2020 amounted to US\$110.0 million (2019: US\$104.9 million) and US\$3.9 million (2019: US\$4.0 million) respectively.
+The carrying amount of the Group's interest in associates and joint ventures as at 31 March 2020 amounted to US\$39.6 million (2019: US\$32.7 million) and US\$3.9 million (2019: Nil) respectively.
 No impairment loss has been recognised for the financial years ended 31 March 2020 and 2019.
-Further details are given in Notes 17 and 18 to the consolidated financial statements.
+Further details are given in Notes 16 and 17 to the consolidated financial statements.

-(iii) Useful lives of vessels, other fixed assets and right-of-use assets Residual value of vessels
+(ii) Useful lives of vessels and other fixed assets and right-of-use assetsResidual value of vessels

 The Group determines the estimated useful lives and related depreciation charges for its vessels, other fixed assets and right-of-use assets.
-This estimate is based on the historical experience of the actual useful lives of these non-financial assets of a similar nature and function.
-Changes in the remaining useful life of the non-financial assets and residual value, determined based on year end scrap rates, technical innovations and competitor actions, would result in an adjustment to the current and future rate of depreciation through profit or loss.
+This estimate is based on the historical experience of the actual useful lives of vessels and other fixed assets of a similar nature and function.
+Changes in the remaining useful life of the vessel and other fixed assets and residual value, determined based on year end scrap rates, technical innovations and competitor actions, would result in an adjustment to the current and future rate of depreciation through profit or loss.
 Management will increase the depreciation charge where useful lives are less than previously estimated.
 Management will write-off or write-down technically obsolete assets.